tensorlakeai/indexify/README.md

 Indexify has a built in data parallel content extraction engine which enables scalable extraciton of content using AI models to keep indexes updated in real time(or re-index with a new model) as data is ingested.

 ## Why use Indexify
-* **Knowledge Base for LLMs:** Real time retrieval of knowledge and context from private documents and structured data to improve accuracy of LLM models.
+*Knowledge Base for LLMs:* Real time retrieval of knowledge and context from private documents and structured data to improve accuracy of LLM models.
-* **Memory Engine for Co-Pilot agents:** Store and retrieve long-term memory of agents in real-time, providing enhanced personalization and improved user experiences for co-pilot and chat based applications.
+*Memory Engine for Co-Pilot agents:* Store and retrieve long-term memory of agents in real-time, providing enhanced personalization and improved user experiences for co-pilot and chat based applications.
-* **Real Time Data:** Data connectors keep indexes updated by syncing with source automatically wherever possible, such as a S3 bucket or a database.
-This enables LLMs to answer queries that require real time information about the world.
-* **Secure Access:** Apply role-based access control (RBAC) to ensure your sensitive data is exposed only to the applications you choose.
-* **State of the Art Embedding Models:** Support for OpenAI and state of the art embedding models from HuggingFace.
-* **Custom Embedding Models:** Import and use your custom-trained or fine-tuned HuggingFace Transformer-based embedding models with ease.
+*Distributed Extraction Engine For Scale:* Distributed extraction to scale indexing large amount of data without sacrificing retrieval performance.
+*Custom Extractors:* You can extend Indexify by writing a custom extractor for your use cases to extract specific information from data.

 ## Getting Started